 Featured In: My Grandma's Second Husband's Favorite Pasta —The Editors

-tablespoons kosher salt, plus more as needed
+kosher salt, divided, plus more as needed

 kasha (roasted buckwheat groats)

 large yellow onions, chopped (about 6 cups)

 freshly ground black pepper, plus more to taste

-pound bow-tie noodles (farfalle)
+bow-tie noodles (farfalle)

-large garlic cloves, minced or Microplaned
+large garlic cloves, finely chopped or Microplaned

 chopped flat-leaf parsley

-- Preheat the oven to 375° F.
+- Heat the oven to 375° F.

-- Set a large pot of water to a boil.
+- Return the pot of water to a boil.
 When the onions and mushrooms are almost done, add the pasta to the water.
-Cook until just al dente, about 8 minutes.
-Use a spider or slotted spoon to transfer the pasta to the skillet with the onions—this way you reserve that pasta water.
+Cook, stirring occasionally, for about 8 minutes, until just al dente.
+Using a spider or slotted spoon, transfer the pasta to the skillet with the onions—this way you reserve that pasta water.